Chi and Prana

-CHI or PRANA is a form of energy which in our body comes from several sources.
-Qi (Chin. qì, tsi, Ch'i , Chee; Jap.: Ki ; Korea : Gi) means roughly 'Clear purity'.
-In the lower planes it is impregnated with impure Maya (dark chi) of the buddhic pranava.
+Chi (Chin. qì, tsi, Ch'i , Chee; Jap.: Ki ; Korea : Gi) means roughly 'Clear purity'.
+In the lower planes it is impregnated with impure Maya (dark chi) of the buddhic pranava, which is connected to the second chakra.

 == China ==

 The undeveloped person gets CHI mainly through the food as Gu-Qi and by the breath.
-He transforms body - related forces such as the Prana - Kundalaini and sexual energy into vital energy.
+He transforms body - related forces such as the Prana - Kundalaini and his sexual energies into vital energy.
 Therefore, the many types of breathing are understandable for beginners.

 In chinese breathing therapy (for this, Prof. St. Palos: Breath and Meditation - Chinese Respiratory Therapy and Scientific Measurements, Bern: Scherz, 1974), the breath is also used together with certain healing mantras or healing syllables.